They got video of it now and then the cable networks.

 Moderates.

-But one of what they think, well, you know, Rash, I'm for that, but I wish we would do it smarter.
+People aren't sure of themselves, but want to, they think, well, you know, Rush, I'm for that, but I wish we would do it smarter.

-I wish we I would wish we would be more sensitive in how we're going about prosecuting the war and terror.
+I wish we just wish we would be more sensitive in how we're going about prosecuting the war and terror.

 I don't want to be mean to anybody.

-And a little luck over time, you might even rise to the level of second string columnist for Vanity Fair.
+With a little luck over time, you might even rise to the level of second-string columnist for Vanity Fair.

 Should the country so lose its mind and elect another Clinton, you could even become a White House speechwriter.